 On the issue of two LTRP with same POC LSB

-One problem with signalling delta POC of LTRPs by using only delta POC LSB is that we cannot have two LTRP that has same POC LSB in DPB at the same time.
+One problem with signalling delta POC of LTRPs by using only delta POC LSB is that it cannot have two LTRP with same delta POC LSB relative to POC LSB of current slice at the same time.
 This might be problem since such situation may often occur in practice.

 To overcome the above issue, a simple modification to current syntax element may provide a solution.
 The necessary modification is as follows: